 Also, this is the location where Hermione gives a rather satisfying punch to the face to Draco Malfoy in the Sundial Garden!

-But, because of the pesky Highland midge, the close-up footage of these Dementor’s kiss scenes were filmed at Virginia Water Lake.
+But, because of the pesky Highland midge, the close-up footage of these Dementor’s kiss scenes was filmed at Virginia Water Lake.

 So, you can stand here with your wand and shout “EXPECTO PATRONAM” too if you fancy!

 Virginia Water Harry Potter and the Goblet of Fire filming locations